jsdoc2md/jsdoc-parse/README.md

   * `@done`: Used to mark `@todo` items as complete.
   * `@typicalname`: If set on a class, namespace or module, child members will documented using this typical name as the parent name.
 Real-world typical name examples are `$` (the typical name for `jQuery` instances), `_` (underscore) etc.
   * `@chainable`: Set to mark a method as chainable (has a return value of `this`).
-* Some new fields:
-  * `id`: a unique identifier (the jsdoc `longname` field is not guaranteed unique)
-  * `isExported`: set to true on the identifier which is exported from a module.
-  * `todoList`: A list.
-  * `typicalname`
-  * `category`
-  * `order`: The sort position of the identifier in the source file.
-Useful for use in `--sort-by` expressions.
-* A separate constructor record.
-In jsdoc, the class and constructor information are contained within the same record.
-In jsdoc-parse, the constructor information is separated from the class into a record with kind `"constructor"`.

 ## Synopsis
 ### Simple example